Multi Key Term

 Install required dependencies.

-# On Debian and derivatives (like Ubuntu) sudo apt install build-essential meson libgtk-3-dev xsltproc \ appstream-util docbook-xsl libvte-2.91-dev libinput-dev \ libxkbcommon-dev libudev-dev gettext appstream # On Fedora and derivatives sudo dnf install @c-development @development-tools vte291-devel \ gettext-devel gtk3-devel meson desktop-file-utils libinput-devel \ libxkbcommon-devel systemd-devel docbook-style-xsl libxslt
+# On Debian and derivatives (like Ubuntu) sudo apt install build-essential meson libgtk-4-dev xsltproc \ appstream-util docbook-xsl libvte-2.91-gtk4-dev libinput-dev \ libxkbcommon-dev libudev-dev gettext appstream libadwaita-1-dev \ desktop-file-utils # On Fedora and derivatives sudo dnf install @c-development @development-tools vte291-gtk4-devel \ gettext-devel gtk4-devel meson desktop-file-utils libinput-devel \ libxkbcommon-devel systemd-devel docbook-style-xsl libxslt libadwaita-devel \ desktop-file-utils

 meson is used as the build system.
 Run the following to build: